ongres/stackgres/doc/content/en/09-runbooks/08-run-metisdata-on-stackgres/index.md

 ```

 Where the:
-*****1 - Represents the API token from Metisdata, that you could find in the web console at:
+*****1 - Represents the API token from Metis, that you could find in the web console at:
 ![Metisdata-API](metisdata-api.png)